Institute for Rural Health

 The Institute for Rural Health (IRH) is housed within the College of Health and Human Services at Western Kentucky University.
 Most people know us for our two Mobile Units: The Mobile Health Unit and the Mobile Dental Unit.
 However, there is more to us than meets the eye.

 Services currently provided on the Mobile Dental Unit by Daniel Carter, DMD, and Bonny Petty, RDH, include the Dental Sealant Program, a service offered to 2nd and 7th grade students in our service area.
 The appointments are made with the help of the school in which the service is provided.
-Other programs currently offered by the Mobile Dental Unit are the fluoride varnish program and the Limited Primary Dental Care Program.
+Other programs currently offered by the Mobile Dental Unit are the fluoride varnish program and the Adult Dental Care Program.
 The fluoride varnish program is offered to Head Start Programs in and around Warren County.
 Appointments are made in advance with the help of the Head Start Program Coordinators at the school in which the service is being provided.
-The Limited Primary Dental Care Program is offered to various community agencies including McCreary County Dental Blitz, Housing Authority locations, and other communities in the 27-county regional service area.
+The Adult Dental Care Program is offered to various community agencies including McCreary County Dental Blitz, Housing Authority locations, and other communities in the 27-county regional service area.
 Appointments for this program are made in advance with a liaison at the collaborating agency.

 In addition to providing health and dental care in our regional service area, the staff at IRH work daily on research projects, community outreach projects, and grant opportunities.
-The IRH works in constant collaboration with several departments on campus and within the college including Public Health, Dental Hygiene, Nursing, and many other departments.
+The IRH works in constant collaboration with several departments on campus and within the college including Public Health, Allied Health, Nursing, and many other departments.
 All of the staff at the Institute for Rural Health are very dedicated to providing quality health care and health education across the state.

 Upon arrival at WKU, the Mobile Unit looked like this: